oleggrishechkin/react-tagged-state/README.md

 const counter = createSignal(0);
 ```

-Read value by calling a signal without arguments, write value by calling a signal with next value:
+Read value by calling a signal without arguments, write value by calling a signal with new value:

 ```typescript jsx
 import { createSignal } from 'react-tagged-state';